How to encrypt database with IBSurgeon demo version of Firebird encryption plugin

 In this short guide, we describe how to use the demo version of IBSurgeon Firebird Encryption Plugin to encrypt your database, implement network connection in the client application.
 As a result, you will have the fully functional plugin, with the only exception - it is limited till October 1, 2017.

 To try Firebird encryption, you need the following:

-- Firebird 3.0.1 – to test demo plugin it is necessary to use official release 3.0.1 64bit, build number 32609.
-Other versions are not supported by the demo version of the plugin!
-Also, you can download this archive with Firebird 18.104.22.168609 with the already deployed plugin.
+- Firebird 3.0.2 or higher – to test demo plugin it is necessary to use official release 3.0.2 64bit, or higher.
+Older versions are not supported by the demo version of the plugin.